 Programs designed for managing aphasia have traditionally focused on the individual person.
 In recent years this approach has broadened to include an individual’s interaction with primary communicative partners, caregivers, and even friends and co-workers.
 Many aphasia programs even teach businesses how to be “aphasia friendly.”
 With these exciting changes, our field has a challenge to address other vital relationships: the one between parent and child, and grandparent and child.
 Children are often confused and left out of communication training.
 Imagine a parent or grandparent being unable to read a simple bedtime story, or inquire about the child’s daily activities.

-whose ideas were born of personal need, passion, and compassion.
+TAP is honored to have collaborated with individuals whose ideas were born of personal need, passion, and compassion.